ashrayanepal/41189-My-Reflective-Portfolio/README.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 I am continuing taking notes while listening in class.
 I have also remained in constant communication with my group to keep everyone engaged in our assignment and it seems to be working as everyone is doing their parts.

+## Questions are different from here due to rest of the weeks being dedicated to assignment work only.